Michael J. Finn

 On April 28, 1896, Mike Finn married Elizabeth J. Hanna, a Massachusetts native, in Natick.
 They had three children, David in 1897, and Mary and Catherine in 1900.

 In early February 1898, Mike Finn was hard at work drafting the New England League schedule and later succeeded in getting team owners to approve it.
 He would assume the same responsibility over the next two-plus decades for a number of minor leagues, including the Texas League, Southern Association, South Atlantic League, and Georgia State League, as he gained a reputation as professional baseball’s foremost schedule-maker.
 In the opinion of the New Orleans States, “Finn was a wizard at making playing charts.
 He probably rigged up more schedules for various minor leagues than any other man in the business.
-His work for the Southern League, always with a view of helping the weaker clubs, frequently brought about criticism, but Finn rarely ever replied to those who found fault, preferring to let the matter work itself out.”vii
+His work for the Southern Association, always with a view of helping the weaker clubs, frequently brought about criticism, but Finn rarely ever replied to those who found fault, preferring to let the matter work itself out.”vii

 The 1898 season was more difficult for Mike.
 The league (and entire world) suffered from economic woes and, if not for Finn’s two shares in the franchise, Newport (26-28, fourth place) would have disbanded in June.
 Instead, the league ceased operations in early July.
 Finn, who saw it coming, embarked on a curious odyssey which saw him leave Newport and take the reins of four other professional clubs.